Skip to main content

 • Use sans serif fonts.

 • Ensure good colour contrast and clear structure.
+You may have to darken branded colours for text to be legible.

 • Break up long sections of text with sub-sections.